kraydl/myscripts/README.md

-# myscripts
+## myscripts

-# Nothing special.
-Just some scripts I use.
+    Just some scripts I use for various purposes.
+    Nothing special.
+Just stuff.